vmouchakis/neo_app/README.md

-# This is a simple application to fetch the nearest objects to aerth for a specific date range using the [NASA api](https://api.nasa.gov/).
+# This is a simple application to fetch the nearest objects to earth for a specific date range using the [NASA api](https://api.nasa.gov/).
 # To do this we used **Fastapi**, **Virtualenv** and **Pip3**.

 ## Download and install the app